ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 OLAP you will need an `OlapEtlConfiguration` which itself needs an `OlapConnectionString`.
 Their configuration options are listed below.

-This is an example of a basic OLAP ETL creation operation.
+This is an example of a basic OLAP ETL creation operation:

 {CODE add_olap_etl@ClientApi\Operations\AddEtl.cs /}